 Entrances are one of the most distinctive features of a historic building, and may include sidelights, a transom and ornate hardware.
 The front door is character-defining and can help convey a building's architectural style.

 Service entries at the rear of the building were typically simple in detail.

-- 1. Retain original door openings. - Retain the location, size, and shape of original door openings. - b.
+- 1. Retain original door openings. - a.
+Retain the location, size, and shape of original door openings. - b.
 It is not appropriate to reduce or enlarge original door openings. - c.
-It is not appropriate to close in original door openings. - It is not appropriate to alter primary entrances by adding details not historically present. - e.
-It is not appropriate to alter secondary or service entries to make them appear more formal by adding elaborate doors, transoms, sidelights, or other elements.

-- 2. Preserve original doors and associated features. - Retain original doors, including screen doors, and components such as hardware, trim, casings, transoms, and sidelights. - b.
+It is not appropriate to close in original door openings. - d.
+It is not appropriate to alter primary entrances by adding details not historically present. - e.
+It is not appropriate to alter secondary or service entries to make them appear more formal by adding elaborate doors, transoms, sidelights, or other elements. - 2.
+Preserve original doors and associated features. - a.
+Retain original doors and components such as hardware, trim, casings, transoms, and sidelights. - b.
 It is not appropriate to remove historic leaded, stained, or prismatic glass in doors, sidelights, and transoms. - c.
 It is not appropriate to cover original transoms or sidelights. - d.
-Repair and retain original hardware if present. - 3.
-Install appropriate energy efficiency enhancements. - Low-e or other light-absorbing coatings are only appropriate on door glazing when it can be demonstrated that there will be no significant change in the original appearance of the glass.

-- Full-light, wood doors are the most appropriate option.
-Doors with excessive ornamentation or framing members that obscure the primary door are not appropriate. - Select storm doors with fully-transparent glass.
-Frosted, tinted, reflective, opaque, or patterned glass is not appropriate. - 4.
-Select a replacement door compatible with the character of the building. - Replace early or original doors only when they are determined to be deteriorated beyond repair Replace these doors in kind. - b.
-Select replacement hardware that is compatible with the style of the building. - c.
-Vinyl and vinyl-clad wood doors are not appropriate.
+Repair and retain original hardware. - 3.
+Install appropriate energy efficiency enhancements. - a.
+Low-e or other light-absorbing coatings are only appropriate on door glazing when it can be demonstrated that there will be no significant change in the original appearance of the glass. - b.
+Full-light, wood doors are the most appropriate option.
+Doors with excessive ornamentation or framing members that obscure the primary door are not appropriate. - c.
+Select storm doors with fully-transparent glass.
+Frosted, tinted, reflective, opaque, or patterned glass is not appropriate.